WHAT TO BUY FIRST WHEN YOU ARE PREGNANT (these are the only true first-trimester must-haves, imo!)

 Bump pictures are totally a “thing” and are something that you need to do and props for these pictures are so fun!
 While you might not realize how quickly your little bundle of joy is growing in your tummy, capturing photos weekly and comparing them is a fun memory to always have and look back on.

 Plus, if you’re planning on having another child or two (or more!) later on down the road, it’s always fun to compare how differently you look from each pregnancy.

 Hello, morning sickness.
 If you’ve ever had it before, you know it’s not fun.
 And if you haven’t had it, it’s comparable to feeling like you ate something “not good” each and every day for about 90 days straight…awesome, right?

-But just when you’re ready to just call the bathroom floor your new home for the next few months, you just might find that eating some Preggy Pop drops might help.
+But just when you’re ready to just call the bathroom floor your new home for the next few months, you just might find that eating some Preggy Pop drops or other hard candy might help.

-Pregnancy subscription box (covers you for all of the above and then some!)
+Pregnancy subscription box (covers you for most of the above and then some!)

-These pregnancy subscription boxes are SO AWESOME – for one, they are FUN – but they also save you a ton of cash on purchasing all the things I listed above.
+These pregnancy subscription boxes are cool – for one, they are FUN – but they also save you a ton of cash on purchasing all the things I listed above.

 I just got the first trimester one, and it contained: